 As technologies evolved, the Rehabilitation Act of 1973 changed, too.
 Section 508 was updated in 2001 to make sure electronic information can be found and understood by everyone.
 The new website accessibility requirements stem from this part of the law.

-An updated rule on website accessibility was published in the U.S. Federal Register last year (read the rule here).
+An updated rule on website accessibility was published in the U.S. Federal Register last year (read the rule on the Federal Register website).
 Federal agencies and organizations receiving benefits from federal agencies—including municipal utilities and public utility districts—had a year to update their websites to meet the accessibility guidelines.
-The grace period ended January 18, 2018.
+The grace period ended on January 18, 2018.

 Learn more about website accessibility in these blog posts:

 - What Does an Accessible Website Look Like?